legekka/manofculture/README.md

 - Random Image feed from sankaku with search parameters
 - Image tagging in specified discord channels
 - Image rating in specified discord channels
+- User Image rating collection in specified discord channels

 ## Features that will be implemented

-- Image rating user feedback
-  (I just need to merge with the ratingcollector-bot)
-- Scheduled model retraining
+Current task: scheduled model retraining

+Coming up:
 - Rest API for non-discord related usage
 - And many more